siddharthksah/Speech-To-Text-APIs/README.md

 # Speech-To-Text-APIs
-The beginner's guide to use STT APIs.
+The beginner's guide to use Speech2Text APIs.
 Here I have used Azure and IBM Watson.